Taiko2k/Tauon/docs/guide.md

 When program is installed to program files via installer, files are kept in a dedicated location.
 C:\Users\<user>\Music\TauonMusicBox on Windows and ~/.tauonmb-user on Linux.

-**state.p** - Contains playlists, track database information and some settings.
+**state.p** - Contains playlists, track database information and settings.
 Delete to reset player.

 **star.p**  - Contains track play count information independent of database, tracks are uniquely identified by a matching filename, artist and track title.
 Can be transferred between platforms.